jballas/441_work/final/readme.md

 - create bus interior scene and add items to interact with
       - food cans
       - bucket

-To do:
 - Fix CAMERA in forest
 - Add a scene switch( or scene2 start), so that you can click on the bucket it goes to the forest RPG setting to collect  berries.
-- create a hunger bar

-- Put a Ladder somewhere and make it available for pickup.

-if I have time
-- update map to make a top layer above the player!

-- Prevent berries from appearing on top of the water

-- make the collect function more generic, so I can collect one or two things inside my inventory, such as a ladder or a bucket.
-But not both.
-Because this is not a magic unlimited inventory pocket?